minprog/programming-1/10 Lectures/09 Week 4 Wednesday/20 Wednesday.md

 First, we declare two pointers `x` and `y`.
 We allocate enough memory to store an `int` and assign its address to `x`.
 We store the value 42 in this memory.
 Then we store in the memory address `y` the value 13.
-But wait, we didn’t allocate memory for a second `int`, so what does `y` point to?
+But wait, we didn't allocate memory for a second `int`, so what does `y` point to?
 Who knows!
-That’s the problem.
+That's the problem.
 Line 10 is pretty painful for Binky.